jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#symmetric_state_squeeze_key" name="symmetric_state_squeeze_key"></a> `symmetric_state_squeeze_key(handle: symmetric_state, raw: Pointer<u8>, raw_len: size) -> crypto_errno`
 Compute a new key, that can be used to resume a session without storing a nonce.

+This is similar to `symmetric_state_squeeze()` with a different domain.

+`invalid_operation` is returned for algorithms not supporting this operation.

 ##### Params
 - <a href="#symmetric_state_squeeze_key.handle" name="symmetric_state_squeeze_key.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)